 The next time you find yourself in a conversation try being present in the moment.

 One of my favorite quotes of Stephen R. Corvey: “Most people do not listen with the intent to listen; they listen with the intent to reply”

 Listening is paying attention to what another person is saying.
 But how do you listen?
 Do you listen to get an understanding of what the person is saying?
-Or, are you listening to respond to what the individual is saying?
-While I do not purport to be a listening expert, I know there is a significant difference in how we listen.
+Are you listening to respond to what the individual is saying?
+While I do not purport to be a listening expert there is a significant difference in how we listen.

-Our listening style can affect our communication or the way we communicate.
+Our listening style affects our communication or the way we communicate.
 Listening to understand is listening attentively to see what the individual is saying from his or her perspective.
-Listening to respond means you might not have an understanding of what the person is saying, you are simply waiting your turn to respond.
+Listening to respond means you might not have an understanding of what the person is saying, you are waiting your turn to respond.

-If you are like me, you have found yourself responding before a person is finished speaking.
+If you’re like me, you sometimes respond before the person is finished speaking.
 If so, then you have listened to respond.
 We’ve all been there.
 Listening actively to understand takes practice and a conscious effort.
 We all believe what we are saying is important.
-But, if you’re not listening to understand, try exercising this type of listening.
-You may find it will allow you to understand what a person mean instead of what you think you hear them saying.
+But, if you’re not listening to understand try exercising this type of listening.
+You may find understand what the individual mean instead of what you think you think you hear them saying.

 Last few months- the 2 of us have met here in the break room almost 5 days a week, same time, same location.

 We’ve sat in the same chairs, stared out the same window and texted each other.